Both glass break detectors and motion sensors are great additions to a home that is protected by door and window sensors.

 Similar to door or window sensors, a glass break detector is another form of perimeter protection.
 A glass break detector uses an audio microphone to pick up the audio frequency of broken glass.

-If the system is armed and hears the sound of glass breaking, it will automatically put the system into alarm and notify our central monitoring station.
+If the security system is armed and hears the sound of glass breaking, it will automatically put the system into alarm and notify our central monitoring station.

 Whereas door and window sensors protect the door or window from being forced open, glass break detectors protect against someone physically breaking the glass and climbing into your house.